 CCA, Glasgow, 30 May – 12 July

-Commissioned for the Jerwood/FVU Awards 2015: What Will They See Of Me?, a collaboration between Jerwood Charitable Foundation and FVU in association with Centre for Contemporary Art, Glasgow and University of East London, School of Arts and Digital Industries.
+Commissioned for the Jerwood/FVU Awards 2015: What Will They See Of Me?, a collaboration between Jerwood Arts and FVU in association with Centre for Contemporary Art, Glasgow and University of East London, School of Arts and Digital Industries.
 FVU is supported by Arts Council England.